 Where Jackson considered honesty to be “a basic moral quality which is expected of all members of society”, integrity was “a useful shorthand to express the higher standards which society expects from professional persons and which the professions expect from their own members”.
 Therefore, dishonesty was simply an “aggravating feature”, rather than a discrete offence under the Code.
 In the context of Malins’ backdated letter, the act of creating the letter demonstrated a lack of integrity, but it was by virtue of the letter being sent to the other party that the aggravating element of dishonesty was added to the mix.

 In the main, Jackson’s ruling restores the traditional interpretation of “a lack of integrity” pre-Malins.
 It is however worth noting that he refrained from any comment concerning the case of Bar Standards Board v Howd EWHC 210 (Admin), in which the court found that “inappropriate and offensive social or sexual behaviour" was not relevant to professional integrity.
-As such, it will be interesting to see if this position remains unchallenged as #MeToo spreads to the legal profession (see the Lawyer’s Recent Survey on sexual harassment in law).
+As such, it will be interesting to see if this position remains unchallenged as #MeToo spreads to the legal profession.

 The case also highlights a few practical points for legal professionals which are summarised below.

 The quality of integrity is no longer strained.
 Dishonesty is no longer a synonym, and no longer needs to be pleaded by the SRA in order to bring home an allegation under Principle 2 of the SRA Rules.
 Fundamentally, legal professionals are reminded of their distinct positioning in the regulatory world and are encouraged to think whether their actions, though honest, might contravene a higher standard of professionalism.